angelozerr/tern-lint/README.md

 ## Features

-Today tern lint is very basic :
+Today tern lint is very basic, it manage those validation rules :

- * validate property.
+ * unknown property. (ex : document.getElementByIdXXX  where getElementByIdXXX is an unknown property of document)
+ * unknown identifier. (ex : a = '' where a is an unknown identifier)

 Any contribution are welcome!

 ## Structure